Global Investment Performance Standards (GIPS)

 (no partial compliance claim nor reference to the GIPS standards for just some of the company’s products or composites is allowed).

-CFA Level 1 GIPS Questions
+Level 1 CFA Exam GIPS Questions

-Example 1: Application of GIPS
+Question 1: Application of GIPS

 With respect to the Global Investment Performance Standards and their application, it is least likely that a company: